kaiusl/KLPlugins.DynLeaderboards/README.md

 return InClass(5, 'CarNumber')
 ```
 and similarly for other orderings.

+***IMPORTANT:*** Note that the NCalc version is the fastest of three, followed by the 1st version and the javascript extension is the slowest.
+The difference between NCalc and javascipt extension seems to be around 1.5x for me.

 Currently we provide:
  - `Overall(pos, propname)`: Get property `propname` for `pos`-th car overall.